Alumni

 Join our Solefield School Alumni Facebook group here so that we can keep in touch.
 Please share with other Alumni, parents, partners and staff you know!

-We enjoyed many Alumni functions to celebrate our 75th anniversary throughout 2023!
+This year we welcome our alumni, partners, parents and staff to the following events, having enjoyed many Alumni functions to to celebrate our 75th anniversary throughout 2023

 Alumnus Update - Matthew Diebel (SA 1966)